Malawi Wedding Traditions Cultural Wedding Guide 2025

 What is the significance of chitenje in Malawian weddings?

-Chitenjechi-TEN-jay is the traditional fabric that creates visual unity at Malawian weddings, with coordinated outfits for the 10-20 member bridal party costing $20-50 USD per person.
-This colorful fabric symbolizes family unity and cultural identity, with 90% of weddings featuring chitenje coordination.
+Chitenje is the traditional fabric that creates visual unity at Malawian weddings, with coordinated outfits for the 10-20 member bridal party costing $20-50 USD per person.
+This colorful fabric symbolizes family unity and cultural identity, with the vast majority of weddings featuring chitenje coordination.

 How long do Malawian wedding celebrations last?